JBlaschke/lua-regolith/README.md

 **one** of the following licenses:

-1. **Open Source License**: GNU Affero General Public License, version 3 or later  SPDX: `AGPL-3.0-or-later`
+1. **Open Source License**: GNU Affero General Public License, version 3 or later — SPDX: `AGPL-3.0-or-later`
    See: `LICENSE-AGPL` (and/or `LICENSE`)

 2. **Commercial License**: A separate commercial license is available from Johannes Blaschke without the conditions of the GNU Affero GPL.
    See: `COMMERCIAL.md`

 If you do not have a commercial license agreement with Johannes Blaschke, your use of this project is governed by the **AGPL-3.0-or-later**.

 The bundled components have their own licenses (all permissive): Lua (MIT), luaposix (MIT), luv (Apache 2.0), libuv (MIT), luafilesystem (MIT), lpeg (MIT), lua-term (MIT), dkjson (MIT).

 ### What this means (high level)

 - The AGPL is an OSI-approved open-source license.
 You may use `lua-regolith` commercially under the AGPL if you comply with its terms.
 - If you modify `lua-regolith` and run it to provide network access to users (e.g., as a service), the AGPL includes obligations related to offering the corresponding source code of the version you run.
-- If your organization cannot or does not want to comply with the AGPL’s requirements, you can obtain a commercial license.
+- If your organization cannot or does not want to comply with the AGPL's requirements, you can obtain a commercial license.

 For commercial licensing inquiries: **Johannes Blaschke, johannes@blaschke.science**

+---

 ## Contributing